- IBM do partnerships with startups throw programs such as smart planet and leverage VC to better select them before acquiring them.

 Here are how those enterprises deal with this dilemma or been great at both:

 Exploiting and exploring required totally different mindsets.
 What works for one is a disaster for the other one.
 Why trying to make one fit in the other if its incompatible?
 It is funny seeing big companies wasting so much energy trying to be innovative.
-It is like trying to train a women to act as a man, it will alway be inefficient.
+It is like trying to train a women to act as a man, it will always be inefficient.

 Many startups can't survive without enterprise client channels and enterprise can't survive without innovation so it is like a man and women dilemma: they don't understand each other but have to work together.